ansys/pymechanical-env/README.rst

 -----------
 Once ``ansys-mechanical-env`` and ``ansys-mechanical-core`` are installed, ``mechanical-env`` can be run in the command line.
-This command line script is intended to support launching and testing embedded instances of `PyMechanical`_ on Linux.
+This command line script is intended to support launching and testing embedded instances of `pymechanical` on Linux.

 Launch a Python shell containing environment variables set up by ``mechanical-env``.